-- Content of the PPP agreement The PPP agreement will be entered into between the CCD and ProjectCo for the performance of the rights and obligations of both parties as detailed in the agreement.
+- Content of the PPP agreement The PPP agreement will be entered into between the MMMC and the ProjectCo for the performance of the rights and obligations of both parties as detailed in the agreement.
 The PPP agreement will also include an annexure on user charges to be charged over 15 years for each category of waste generator.
-The same will need to be charged from waste generators over the agreement period of 15 years. - Agreement period The CCD operates under the PO-RALG, hence, the approving authority for the Project is the PPP Node.
-As per the current PPP regulations of Tanzania, since the estimated capex of the Project for first year is TZS 6,296 million (USD 2.7 million) which is within the limit of USD 20 million, the Project is categorized as a small scale PPP Project.
+The same will need to be charged from waste generators over the agreement period of 15 years. - Agreement period The MMMC operates under the PO-RALG, hence, the approving authority for the Project is the PPP Node.
+As per the current PPP regulations of Tanzania, since the estimated capex of the Project is TZS 1,115 million (USD 0.5 million) which is within the limit of USD 20 million, the Project is categorized as a small scale PPP Project.
 Further, the maximum duration of the PPP agreement allowed under the current PPP regulation is capped at 15 years.
 However, in the proposed amendments to the PPP Regulations there will be no cap on the duration of the PPP agreement.
 Since, the useful life of the landfill site will not exceed 15 years, we have assumed an agreement period of 15 years.
-Given that the ProjectCo will be required to make investments, it needs the 15 years contract duration to recoup its investments and operational costs.
+Also under the PPP Project, the ProjectCo will be required to make investments.
+In order to recover the cost incurred and generate optimal returns the ProjectCo will be required to operate for a long duration (assumed 15 years as discussed above). - Commercial freedom given to ProjectCo, subject to certain conditions The PPP agreement would specify commercial freedom in respect of the development undertaken and would give the ProjectCo the right to increase fees as per the contract. - Setting up an escrow account A special account would be set up specifically for this purpose wherein all the revenues collected by the ProjectCo would be deposited daily and these would be ring fenced avoiding uncontrolled diversion of funds.

-- Commercial freedom given to ProjectCo, subject to certain conditions The PPP agreement would specify commercial freedom in respect of the development undertaken and would give the ProjectCo the right to increase fees as per the contract. - Setting up an escrow account A special account would be set up specifically for this purpose, wherein all the revenues collected by the ProjectCo would be deposited daily and these would be ring fenced avoiding uncontrolled diversion of funds. - Provisions in PPP agreement The PPP agreement should also contain provisions for conducting regular audits and impose penalties on the ProjectCo in case of overcharging.
+• Provisions in PPP agreement - The PPP agreement should also contain provisions for conducting regular audits and impose penalties on the ProjectCo in case of overcharging.

-Table 5-1: Summary of responsibilities of the ProjectCo and CCD
+Table 5-1: Summary of responsibilities of the ProjectCo and MMMC

-Stages in PPP Contract ProjectCo CCD
+Stages in PPP Contract ProjectCo МММС

 Design √ -

-Build/Upgrade √ -
+Build/Upgrade V -

 Finance V -

 Operate √ -

 Maintain V -

 Transfer √ -